brtenorio/Dog_Breed_Classifier/README.md

 # Plant Seedlings

-Plant Seedlings is a Convolutional Neural Network (CNN) application for recognizing plant seeds.
+og_Breed_Classifier is a Convolutional Neural Network (CNN) application for recognizing among 120 dog breeds.
 This project uses Streamlit for the web interface and Poetry for dependency management.

 ## Table of Contents